Obarun/66/doc/66-rosetta.md

 | `66-stop` -X | `66` signal -x |
 | `66-stop` -K | `66` signal -k -d |

-# Converting service frontend file from 0.6.2.0 version to 0.7.0.0
+## Converting service frontend file

 Manual intervention is required to upgrade the frontend file to version 0.7.0.0, as both the `longrun` and `bundle` types have been eliminated.
 Additionally, certain fields have been altered, deprecated, or removed.